 Electro-Slag Welding (ESW)

 A vertical process used to weld thick plates (above 25mm) in a single pass.
 ESW relies on an electric arc to start before a flux addition extinguishes the arc.
 The flux melts as the wire consumable is fed into the molten pool, which creates a molten slag on top of the pool.
 Heat for melting the wire and plate edges is generated through the molten slag's resistance to the passage of the electric current.
 Two water-cooled copper shoes follow the process progression and prevent any molten slag from running off.

 Similar to flash welding, SW joins a nut or fastener, usually with a flange with nubs that melt to create the join, to another metal piece.

 Non-consumable Electrode Methods

-Similar to TIG, Plasma Arc Welding (PAW) uses an electric arc between a non-consumable electrode and an anode, which are placed within the body of the torch.
+Similar to TIG, PAW uses an electric arc between a non-consumable electrode and an anode, which are placed within the body of the torch.
 The electric arc is used to ionise the gas in the torch and create the plasma, which is then pushed through a fine bore hole in the anode to reach the base plate.
 In this way, the plasma is separated from the shielding gas.